Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Acknowledgements

 \section{Acknowledgements}

 We wish to recognize and acknowledge the past and present Gabrielino-Tongva people and their unceded Indigenous lands upon which this research was conducted.
+SP thanks the two anonymous referees for their constructive comments that significantly improved this manuscript.
 SP thanks Phil Hopkins, Iryna Butsky, and Charvi Goyal for useful discussions leading to the generation of this manuscript.
 Support for SP was provided by NSF Research Grants 20009234, 2108318, NASA grant 80NSSC18K0562, and a Simons Investigator Award.
 Numerical calculations were run on NSF/TACC allocation AST21010, TG-AST140023, and TG-PHY240164.